|

 -

-literally a musical comedy of fish, a fish stew
+musical comedy of fish, a fish stew

 Zizak